vova-tymosh/RCC/PROTOCOL.md

 ### Introduction

 Device introduction message sent when connecting or requested.
 Without arguments it is a request from central station, with the rguments - response from a loco.
 The fields are the following:
- - type: node tyoe, can be L for locomotive and K for Keypad
+ - type: node tyoe, can be L for locomotive and K for Pad
  - addr: locomotive unique address
  - name: locomotive name
  - version: RCC version